IMF says talk of euro zone break-up is "crazy"

 As for Italy's total debt-to-GDP ratio, the IMF projects it would start declining in 2013, and by 2016 would be slightly below that of the United States, he said.

-Additionally, Italy's population already is relatively old so aging costs are not forecast to increase as fast as in many other advanced economies, and it has already cut pensions.
+Additionally, Italy's population already is relatively old so ageing costs are not forecast to increase as fast as in many other advanced economies, and it has already cut pensions.

 "So you might wonder what is the problem then, with Italy?
 And the issue here is the growth rate, which is relatively low," Decressin said.

-This requires structural reforms to its labor, goods and services markets to raise output alongside fiscal consolidation and for the government to implement its austerity plans.
+This requires structural reforms to its labour, goods and services markets to raise output alongside fiscal consolidation and for the government to implement its austerity plans.

 As for switching to stimulus in countries that have stronger deficit-to-GDP profiles, the IMF recommended against that.
 Germany and Britain should retain their fiscal restraint and only switch course if growth threatens to slow substantially, which is not expected.
 Currently, Decressin said he sees no reason for them to change fiscal course.